rtCamp/Frappe-Manager/docs/commands/create.md

 * `--db-no-verify-hostname`: Check the certificate chain but not that the certificate names the host dialled.
 * `--attach-existing-site`: The schema already holds a Frappe site: build the bench around it and write nothing to the database.
 * `--encryption-key`: The attached site's encryption_key, - to read from stdin.
 Without it Frappe mints a new one and existing encrypted secrets stop being readable.
-* `--redis-cache`: External redis URL for the framework cache, e.g. redis://r.example:6379/0.
-Requires --redis-queue.
-* `--redis-queue`: External redis URL for the queue and realtime.
-Use a different logical index from --redis-cache: a restore mass-deletes the cache index.

 ## Examples